 So, based on your support requirements, first create as many departments as needed.
 After doing this, you can proceed to the next step, which is assigning the right agents to handle the complaints.

-Zoho Desk's automation rules related to ticket assignment -- direct assignment and Round Robin -- help you do this.
+Zoho Desk's automation rules related to ticket assignment — direct assignment and Round Robin — help you do this.
 With direct assignment, you can define clear-cut rules, such as "if ticket channel is chat, assign to Catherine", "if product code is XT372, assign to Miriam", "if subject contains refund, assign to Adebayo" and so on.
-By configuring such well-defined automation rules, you can bring critical tickets to the notice of the right agents in the right time.
+By configuring such well-defined automation rules, you can bring critical tickets to the notice of the right agents at the right time.

 On the other hand, using Round Robin assignment, you can distribute incoming tickets equally between specific agents or all agents in a department.
 At a granular level, you can limit the maximum number of tickets that can be assigned to each agent, choose whether tickets can be assigned to offline agents as well, and determine if backlog tickets can be considered for assignment or not.

 These automation rules help you keep the wheels turning, such that when the tickets are assigned, your agents can quickly start working on resolving them.

 To resolve any complaint, your agents would first need background information about the customer and the complaint itself.
 The ticket detail page in Zoho Desk is designed in such a way that all vital information are easily accessible.
 For instance, on this page, you can view basic details, such as the customer's name, the organization they work at, the Service Level Agreement (SLA) applicable to the ticket, and so on.
 If you explore further, you can view other details, such as the updates made towards resolving the ticket and the customer's past interactions.